 Preventing Harassment

-The school through its pastoral care provides extensive support to pupils and any incidents of Bullying and harassment are dealt with the school’s Anti-Bullying Policies.
+The school through its pastoral care provides extensive support to pupils and any incidents of Bullying and harassment are dealt with the school’s Behaviour and Anti-Bullying Policies.

 Role of Governors

 The Governing Body collects, analyses and evaluates a range of data including attainment, attendance, exclusions and includes parent and staff questionnaires.
 This is to ensure that no group of pupils is underachieving.